Gulab Jamun Recipe – Soft with Milk Powder

 6. Cover and rest for 10 minutes.

-7. Meanwhile, prepare the sugar syrup by taking 2 cup sugar, 2 cup water, 2 cardamom, and ¼ tsp saffron.
+7. Meanwhile, prepare the sugar syrup by taking 2 cups of sugar, 2 cups of water, 2 cardamoms, and ¼ tsp saffron.

 8. Mix well and boil for 5 minutes or until the sugar syrup turns sticky.
 Do not attain any string consistency.

 9. Turn off the flame and add 1 tsp lemon juice and 1 tsp rose water.
-Lemon juice is added to prevent sugar syrup from crystallizing.
+Lemon juice is added to prevent sugar syrup from crystallising.

 10. Cover and keep the sugar syrup aside.